flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

     This is important to ensure that a connection is established.

-Once the above toggle is set appropriately, the Hoppie ACARS system will log you in automatically provided the following items are complete:
+Once the above toggle is set appropriately, the Hoppie ACARS system will log you in automatically, provided the following items are complete:

 - Logon code is entered.
 - A flight number is set.